 You are using social media to spread accounts and stories about the crash.
 Avoid sharing images or details about the accident on the internet.
 It cannot be held against you if you do not post anything about the accident.

-You're probably shook up and uncertain what to do after a crash.
+You're probably shaken up and uncertain about what to do after a crash.
 Your car may be totaled, and you may not have enough money to hire a car to get to school or work.
 You could be going to doctor appointments and counseling sessions multiple days a week if you've had bodily injuries.

 Keeping detailed records of their accidents